Strong Solutions and Quantization-Based Numerical Schemes for a Class of Non-Markovian Volatility Models: Functional Quantization via Lamperti Transform

-$(b)$ To complete the expression of the codeword $y$, we move to the functional codeword of $ \tilde{Y}_t^{g_2}$ associated to the code $\alpha $ of $W$.
+where the last equality follows from~\eqref{identity}.
+To complete the expression of the codeword $y$, we move to the functional codeword of $ \tilde{Y}_t^{g_2}$ associated to the code $\alpha $ of $W$.
 The stochastic integral $\tilde{Y}_t^{g_2}$ can be rewritten in terms of the Stratonovich integral since $g(t,Y_t)$ is a semi-martingale as follows

 It\^o's Lemma applied to $g_2\!\in C^{1,2}([0,T]\times\R)$ yields